Dining philosophers problem: Arbitrator solution

 Another approach is to guarantee that a philosopher can only pick up both forks or none by introducing an arbitrator to replace circular waiting, e.g., a waiter.
-In order to pick up the forks, a philosopher must ask permission of the waiter.
+To pick up the forks, a philosopher must ask permission of the waiter.
 The waiter gives permission to only one philosopher at a time until the philosopher has picked up both of his forks.
 Putting down a fork is always allowed.
 The waiter can be implemented as a mutex.

-In addition to introducing a new central entity (the waiter), this approach can result in reduced parallelism: if a philosopher is eating and one of his neighbors is requesting the forks, all other philosophers must wait until this request has been fulfilled even if forks for them are still available.
+In addition to introducing a new central entity (the waiter), this approach can result in reduced parallelism: if a philosopher is eating and one of his neighbors is requesting the forks, all other philosophers must wait until this request has been fulfilled, even if forks for them are still available.

 Limiting the number of diners in the table

 A solution presented by William Stallings is to allow a maximum of n-1 philosophers to sit down at any time.
 The last philosopher would have to wait (for example, using a semaphore) for someone to finish dining before he "sits down" and requests access to any fork.
-This negates circular wait, guaranteeing at least one philosopher may always acquire both forks, allowing the system to make progress.
+This negates circular wait, guaranteeing that at least one philosopher may always acquire both forks, allowing the system to make progress.